yucoder14/myterminal/notes.md

 ========
 CR in middle of input (when the input length is bigger than the allotted terminal window, shell prints a CR) causes bugs Cannot correctly handle ← and → keys
-Yet to properly receive data from the pty.. → Hopefully this is fixed Cannot display man pages → program crashes when attempting to top causes seg fault. assert ""Assert failure"" failed in FromHi8bit(): invalid multibyte character [NSApplication runModalSession:]. -[NSApplication runModalSession:] cannot run inside a transaction begin/commit pair, or inside a transaction commit.
-Consider switching to an asynchronous equivalent.
-- this happens when I try to print raw data onto the GUI when the data contains man page data
-- also happens when I run the app and click on other applications -> because Render function gets called during focusing/un-focusing of the app